jubilbee/Survivor_EDA/readme.md

 ## Project Structure
 The project is organized as follows:
-* Webscraping: Python script scraper.py is used to extract the data from websites listed [above](#data)
+* Webscraping: Python script scraper.py is used to extract the data from websites listed [above](#data).

 * Data Exploration: The Jupyter notebook Survivor_EDA.ipynb explores the dataset.